 The NBA playoffs and March Madness are an exciting time for fans, but with game watching heavily tied to alcohol consumption, drinking while watching can quickly turn into a bad situation.
 Whether it’s getting physically ill, a next-day hangover, or driving drunk, the risk simply isn’t worth it.

 For those struggling with addiction, major sporting events can be more triggering than celebratory.
 If you or someone you know is struggling, the Delphi Behavioral Health Group is here to help point you in the right direction.
 We are a growing network of drug and alcohol addiction treatment facilities providing a range of care to fit your needs best.
-Visit us to talk to a care expert or to get more information on addiction and treatment.
+Visit us to talk to a caring expert or to get more information on addiction and treatment.

 We collected survey responses from 1,258 NBA fans from Amazon’s Mechanical Turk.